-John Fowler is a Founding Partner of Kibler Fowler & Cave LLP.
-He specializes in complex business, intellectual property, media, entertainment, privacy, reputation and brand protection litigation in federal and state courts, and arbitration.
-John has handled numerous litigation matters including disputes involving copyright, trademark, idea theft, anti-SLAPP, right of publicity, Talent Agencies Act, management commissions, and other disputes in music, film and television.
-John has represented individuals, businesses, artists, production companies, and major corporate entities as both plaintiffs and defendants.
+John is a Founding Partner of Kibler Fowler & Cave LLP.
+He specializes in complex business, intellectual property, media, entertainment, cannabis, privacy, reputation and brand protection litigation in federal and state courts, and arbitrations.
+John handles a variety of litigation matters including disputes involving copyright, trademark, idea theft, anti-SLAPP, right of publicity, Talent Agencies Act, management and agent commissions, and other disputes in music, film and television.
+John has achieved noteworthy results for a variety of significant clients.
+His cases and trial victories have been featured in The Hollywood Reporter, Variety, Deadline, Forbes, Gizmodo and numerous other publications.
+John regularly advises clients on their disputes in the cryptocurrency, NFT and DeFi realms with an expansive practice toeing the line between Hollywood, Crypto, Cannabis and Business.
+He has represented individuals, businesses, artists, production companies, and major corporate entities as both plaintiffs and defendants.

 - Securing a landmark $1.9 million jury verdict on behalf of his client, Los Angeles-based film producer Kevin Shulman, in a case involving producer credit.
 The case was the subject of an article in The Hollywood Reporter, which noted that the verdict was significant because producer credit-related disputes often arise in Hollywood, but are typically privately resolved or never litigated.
 The verdict establishes a valuation model for a denied producer credit that should inform how those credits are valued in future disputes.